 Early Origins of the McGauley family

-Another 221 words (16 lines of text) covering the years 1787 and 1841 are included under the topic Early McGauley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McGauley research.
+Another 109 words (8 lines of text) covering the years 1787 and 1841 are included under the topic Early McGauley History in all our PDF Extended History products and printed products wherever possible.

 McGauley Spelling Variations

 People who were accounted for by scribes and church officials often had their name recorded many different ways because pronunciation was the only guide those scribes and church officials had to go by.
 This resulted in the problem of one person's name being recorded under several different variations, creating the illusion of more than one person.
 Among the many spelling variations of the surname McGauley that are preserved in archival documents are MacAulay, MacAwley, MacAuley, MacAullay, MacAulley, MacAwlay, MacCaulay, MacCawley, MacGawley, Magawley, Cauley, Caulay, McCamley and many more.